eoinmooremath/document_cross_referencer/README.md

   📄 Document → 🌳 Hierarchy → 🎯 Leaf Sections → 📦 JSON Chunks
   ```

+## Concept
+We use recursive RAG calls to generate a table of contents of the text, one layer at a time.
+With this rich piece of information, we can, with some regex effort, extract all the sections we want from the text.

+Additionally, to identify cross referenced sections, rather than do that manually, we ask the LLM to it for us, using the updated table of contents.

+When we do the LLM calls, for each call we submit the entire document.
+Newer Gemini and OpenAi models have token windows of 1,000,000+ tokens, or about 2500 pages, so the entire document should fit.
+Usually there are between 5-7 calls to the LLM in total.
+If you have 10 calls of a 200 page document context, that is roughly 2000 pages, or 800,000 tokens processed. gpt-4.1-mini costs $0.40 per million tokens currently, so thats $0.32 per analysis.

+As far as the time goes, it took me about 3.5 minutes to process this document using GPT 4.1, and that includes the section cross-referencing, which might be the longest part.

 ## Key Outputs

 The system generates several valuable outputs for document analysis: